Fourth Stimulus Check Payment

 Review the most recent news regarding stimulus packages, unemployment changes, and the Child Tax Credit.
 If or when the next stimulus package is furthered into law, this page will have those updates.

 2021 Stimulus or American Families Plan, American Jobs Plan

-What else is part of the upcoming bill by President Biden?
-Below, find key points that are part of the current proposal.
-It is important to know that these are drafts and ideas which have not been written into law.
-All of the below information is subject to change:
+What else was part of the proposed bill by President Biden and the democrats?
+Below, find key points that were part of the proposal.
+It is important to know that these were drafts and ideas which were not written into law.

-- Extend the Child Tax Credit increases from ARPA through 2025; the program currently goes through 2021, but the plan would continue it through 2025, potentially keeping the CTC fully refundable.
+- Extend the Child Tax Credit increases from ARPA through 2025; the enhanced program was only for 2021, but the plan would continue it through 2025, potentially keeping the CTC fully refundable.

 - Make the increases to the Child and Dependent Care Credit (CDCC) and the Earned Income Credit (EIC) for childless workers permanent.